funkyfranky/FunkMan/README.md

 - `CHANNELID_MAIN`: The main channel ID used for all messages by default.
 - `CHANNELID_RANGE`: (Optional) Channel ID where RANGE messages are send to.
 - `CHANNELID_AIRBOSS`: (Optional) Channel ID where AIRBOSS messages are send to.
+The parameters `CHANNELID_RANGE` and `CHANNELID_AIRBOSS` are optional and allow you to send the information coming from AIRBOSS and RANGE to separate channles.

 ### [FUNKSOCK]
 This section contains information about the UDP socket: